meadsteve/lagom/docs/framework_integrations.md

 When a dependency of type `SomeClass` is required lagom looks for `ContextManager[SomeClass]`.

 This can be defined in the container in two ways.
-Either with a generator the context manager decorator:
+Either with a generator and the context manager decorator:

 ```python